delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 $$ n_{1} $$ and $$ n_{2} $$ are the numbers of particles in each of the two bunches,
 and $$ \Sigma_{x} $$ and $$ \Sigma_{y} $$ correspond to the effective beam overlap widths in each scan plane.

+### Corrections to vdM scan data

+Several systematic effects can affect the measurement of $$ \sigma_{vis} $$.
+These represent a significant contribution to the final uncertainty in the measurement of integrated luminosity.

+Orbit drift corrections
+: Potential bias from beam positions monitors (DOROS, Arc BPM) at the $$ \mu \mathrm{m} $$ scale

+Beam-beam effects
+: EM interaction between colliding bunches (deflection & shape)

+Length scale calibration
+: Possible differences in the absolute scale between the nominal beam separation (produced by the steering of the LHC magnets) and the actual separation

+Transverse factorizability
+: Non-factorizability of $$x$$ and $$y$$ components measured and corrected with the beam-image method : Beam-imaging method: the distributions of reconstructed vertices during beam-imaging scans are used to obtain an image of the transverse bunch profiles integrated over the scanning direction

+Other corrections
+: "Spurious" charges present outside the nominally filled bunches (ghosts👻 in empty bunch slots and out-of-time satellites🛰 charges adjacent to the main bunch)

 <!--